Algae & Cyanobacteria?

 The term algae is used to describe a diverse collection of aquatic organisms that, in general, have the ability to produce their own food through the process of photosynthesis (though there are exceptions).
 Algae have fairly simple vegetative and reproductive structures lacking the complex tissues found in higher plants.
 They are found in a wide variety of habitats including ponds, lakes, rivers, estuaries, oceans, soils, snow, and in symbiotic relationships with other organisms such as fungi (lichens).
 They can be free-floating in the water (planktonic) or attached to some substrate (periphytic).
 Many can only be seen under a microscope, although some are large enough to be seen with the naked eye.
-To view various algae photos, please refer to the Photo Gallery section in this site.

 Cyanobacteria are sometimes considered algae, but they are actually bacteria (prokaryotic), where the term “algae” is now reserved for eukaryotic organisms.
 They also derive their energy through photosynthesis, but lack a nucleus or membrane bound organelles, like chloroplasts.
 Actually, cyanobacteria may have evolved into the first chloroplasts, as evidenced by similar structural and genetic traits.
 Cyanobacteria have a unique set of pigments used in photosynthesis, called the phycobiliproteins (phycobilins), which can give some of them a blue-green color.
 Cyanobacteria are also responsible for many of the Harmful Algal Blooms (HABs) that cause ecological, economical and public health concerns in waterways, many times through the production of cyanotoxins.